Skip to main content

 Served chilled or at room temp, Melton Mowbray’s Pork Pies are roughly chopped pork in a jellied stock, encased in hot water crust pastry.
 Bakers in Melton Mowbray have been making these porky treats since the 18th century.

-Caught in the nutrient-rich waters just off the shores of Norfolk near Cromer, these crabs are distinctively flavoursome, tender and fragrant.
+Caught in the nutrient-rich waters just off the shores of Norfolk, Cromer crabs are distinctively flavoursome, tender and fragrant.
 Although one of Norfolk’s most famous exports, we recommend you enjoy these meaty crabs in the pretty coastal town they are caught in.

 Location: Norfolk